“Time & Space in the Temples & Pyramids”

 Bent Pyramid

-Our sightseeing will be at the Saqqara Complex (also spelled Sakkara) today.
-Three treats for our previous travelers are that a passage under the Step Pyramid has been opened, as well as the Southern Tomb (these were never open before).
-And the famous Pyramid of Unas is now open, too.
+Our sightseeing today is at the Sakkara Complex (also spelled Saqqara).
+Three treats for our previous travelers are that a passage under the Step Pyramid has been opened, as well as the Southern Tomb (these were not open before), and the famous Pyramid of Unas is now open, too.
 So, of course, they are all included in our tour!
+The Pyramid of Unas has the earliest versions of the Pyramid Texts and also has wonderful colors.

-After lunch at a nearby restaurant, we return again to Saqqara, this time visiting the sites on the northern side.
-Here we find the Teti Pyramid and some Old Kingdom tombs with fascinating scenes of the daily life in Ancient Egypt’s Old Kingdom (the ones which are open varies).
-We will also visit the Serapeum, a place shrouded in mystery.
+Next, we visit the sites in the northern side of Sakkara.
+Here we find the Teti Pyramid and some Old Kingdom tombs with fascinating scenes of the daily life in Ancient Egypt’s Old Kingdom (the ones which are open varies, but they are all included).
+There is an extra ticket for the best one, the Tomb of Mereruka, but is included for you, too.
+We will also visit the Serapeum with its enormous coffins for bulls – a place shrouded in mystery.

 Our final visit is to the newly reopened Imhotep Museum.
-This is a small site-museum (artifacts were found here at Saqqara) that has a number of interesting pieces to see.
+This is a small site-museum (all the artifacts were found here at Sakkara) that has a number of interesting pieces to see.
+Particularly interesting are the life-like statues made of wood.
+It feels like gazing into the eyes of Ancient Egyptians.

 UNAS VALLEY TEMPLE